gordon-cousins-pw/pension_guidance/content/benefits.md

 After you or your partner reach Pension Credit qualifying age any money you **take out of** or **leave in** your pot will be taken into account when your income is assessed.

 $E
 **Example** You’re 67 and applying for Housing Benefit.
 You have a pension pot of £40,000 and have taken £10,000 tax-free cash from your pot.
 Your remaining pot is £30,000.
-Because you’re past Pension Credit qualifying age both amounts will count when you're assessed for benefits.
+Because you’re past Pension Credit qualifying age both amounts will count when you're assessed for benefits.a
 $E

 ###Leaving your pot untouched